Western Sydney Infrastructure Grants - FAQs

 • the invoice that you provided includes GST where it should not.

-• the invoice provided is not correctly addressed to the Department of Regional NSW.
+• the invoice provided is not correctly addressed to the Department of Primary Industries and Regional Development.

 • the evidence demonstrating project costs have been spent is not sufficiently substantiated.